opensourceBIM/BIMsurfer-before2019/README.markdown

   Objects of special interest have to begin with dp_; This will be changed to IfcSensor/IfcActor soon.

 ###Fixes:
-- special characters in JQuery
-   IDs with special characters like the $ sign needs to be escaped.
-In case of $ in ids, a jquery statement will fail.
 - Scrolling to selected Object in Project Tree
    When in 3D View an Object is selected, the Project tree is scrolled to this object
 - loading of Projects from BIM Server Repository (thanks to DLabz designlabz@gmail.com,veljko@sigidev.com)